Red Desire

-Red Desire (レッドディザイア, 19 April 2006 – 20 May 2016) was a Japanese Thoroughbred racehorse and broodmare.
-She won Shuka Sho in 2009 and also Al Maktoum Challenge in 2010.
-She famously finished second in both Oka Sho and Yushun Himba behind 2010 Japanese Horse of the Year, Buena Vista.
+Red Desire (Japanese: レッドディザイア, Hepburn: Reddo Dizaia; 19 April 2006 – 20 May 2016) was a Japanese Thoroughbred racehorse and broodmare.
+She won the Shuka Sho in 2009 and also the Al Maktoum Challenge in 2010.
+She famously finished second in both the 2009 Oka Sho and the Yushun Himba behind 2010 Japanese Horse of the Year Buena Vista.
 She retired in 2011 with four wins in 14 races and gave birth to four foals.
 She died in 2016 due to peritonitis after giving birth to her final foal.

 Background

 Red Desire was sired by 2001 Kikuka Sho winner Manhattan Cafe and foaled out of Great Sunrise who only won one race out of seven starts before becoming a broodmare.
 Tokyo Horse Racing Co.
 Ltd offered sixty thousand yen per 200 shares (equalling to 12 million yen) to became the owner of Red Desire.

 The owner believed that Red Desire might emulate her father's prominence in long-distance races.
 During training, Red Desire had a fall and suffered colic in September which delayed her debut until the next year.